STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/hw03/hw03_dplyr_and_ggplot2_exploration.md

 I will write things up more step-by-step, as I explore the tools.
 I am writing this in a way to document for myself, how to do things, and the different options available.

+I will be using different themes, etc, for plots.
+While the plots will not have a consistent feel, this is because I want to explore different options for plotting.

 ## Some Resources

 A resource I will be making heavy use of is the [ggplot2 Cheat Sheet by RStudio](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)

 Another sort of [helpful resource](https://www.datanovia.com/en/blog/ggplot-axis-ticks-set-and-rotate-text-labels/) was this one

+I used this one slightly, but [Jenny's Tutorial for GGPLOT2](https://github.com/jennybc/ggplot2-tutorial) has some good stuff in it!

+I didn't look at this one, but archiving it here.
+All [about data-vis](https://r4ds.had.co.nz/data-visualisation.html)...

+This is [Hadley Wickham's resource](http://webcat2.library.ubc.ca/vwebv/holdingsInfo?bibId=8489511) for ggplot2.

+Another [Cookbook](http://www.cookbook-r.com/Graphs/) I didn't look at, but archiving here.

 # The 3 Tasks